 - teaching and study guidance

-The web-based workbook is open to everyone.
-The workbook (published in Finnish) is suitable for all kinds of educational planning and serves as a good tool for designing and implementing new collaborative competence modules.
+The workbook is available to everyone and suitable for all kinds of educational planning and serves as a good tool for designing and implementing new collaborative competence modules.